mhjacks/aap-config-chart/README.md

 This chart is used to set up the Ansible Automation Platform Operator version 2.5.

+### Notable changes

+* v0.1.2: Introduce EXTRA_PLAYBOOK_OPTS to config job, to allow for extra vars and -v options (usually -vvv) to be passed to playbook to help debug it

+* v0.1.3: Introduce "bootstrap" phase; this means that the config job will run until it succeeds, and only then proceed to create the cronjob to re-configure.

 ## Values

 | Key | Type | Default | Description |